 Propane School Buses: The Verdict is In

 With too little fanfare, propane school buses have rapidly gained a foothold in districts across the nation.
-There are now more than 12,500 propane school buses in operation across 47 states, according to the Propane Education Research Council.
-In Pennsylvania, we’re leading the charge, with nearly 800 propane buses on the road in more than 50 districts.
+There are now more than 22,400 propane school buses in operation across the country, according to the Propane Education Research Council.
+In Pennsylvania, we’re leading the charge, with over 1,300 propane buses on the road.
 So, what’s driving the trend?

 - The clean alternative Propane buses are also notable for what they don’t produce: a black cloud of diesel smoke at every bus stop.
 Switching to environmentally friendly propane buses eliminates an estimated 80% of the smog-producing hydrocarbon generated by diesel engines.